-Frequently Asked Questions
+Frequently Asked Questions for Best Shortwave radio

-- What is shortwave radio?
+What is a shortwave radio?

-- What is the main difference between longwave and shortwave radio?
+What is the main difference between longwave and shortwave radio?

-- What does frequency range mean?
+What does frequency range mean?

 Each radio is enabled to support different bands.
 The shortwave radios listed above are designed to support FM and AM bands.
-Others support extra bands such as SSB, LW and SW, and so on.
+Others support extra bands such as SSB, LW and MW, and so on.
 Each band carries a set of frequencies.
 The set of frequencies therein tells you the frequency range the radio you buy can match.

 The type of shortwave radio you choose depends on your needs or demands.
 If, for example, you are looking for a radio to keep you company as you work on some DIY projects in your garage, or shed, then a tabletop radio will do.
-However, if you are looking to travel long distances on foot, or you want a radio that you can use for emergency communication, then a portable or ultra-portable shortwave radio will certainly be the better option.
+However, if you are looking to travel long distances on foot, or you want a radio you can use for emergency communication, then a portable or ultra-portable shortwave radio will be the better option.

 Tabletop radios are more advanced and have stronger signals but can be bulky and demanding when it comes to the power supply.
 Portable and ultraportable shortwave radios are much smaller, don’t need much storage space, and they are easy to carry around.
 However, their frequency reception is not as strong as desktop radios.